bohlinger/wavy/README.md

 cd ~/wavy/config
 vim region_specs.yaml
 ```
 In this file, either a regular region (lat/lon) or a polygon can be defined.
+Caution: when defining a polygon, the order of nodes is important.